 - Billy Davenport

-They came roaring out of Chicago, playing electric blues that seemed plugged into the cosmos.
+They came roaring out of Chicago, playing electric blues that seemed to be plugged into the cosmos.

-Grounded by the music of their South Side heroes – Muddy Waters, Little Walter, Elmore James, and others – the Paul Butterfield Blues Band changed rock and roll as surely as any band in mid 60s America.
-They did it with a combination of street-smart swagger, an endless well of feeling and, maybe most strikingly, an impossibly energetic attack on the soul.
+Grounded by the music of their South Side heroes—Muddy Waters, Little Walter, Elmore James and others—the Paul Butterfield Blues Band changed rock and roll as surely as any band in mid-Sixties America.
+They did it with a combination of street-smart swagger, an endless well of feeling and, perhaps most strikingly, an impossibly energetic attack on the soul.

-The group, originally composed of Paul Butterfield, Michael Bloomfield, Elvin Bishop, Sam Lay (later replaced by Billy Davenport), Mark Naftalin and Jerome Arnold, made true blues accessible to the growing youth counterculture, and in the process opened up the possibilities for what rock and roll could really be.
+The group, originally composed of Paul Butterfield, Michael Bloomfield, Elvin Bishop, Sam Lay (later replaced by Billy Davenport), Mark Naftalin and Jerome Arnold, made true blues accessible to the growing youth counterculture, and opened up the possibilities for what rock and roll could really be in the process.
 Theirs was one of the greatest gifts the music ever received.

-As word on the Paul Butterfield Blues Band spread across America and England, musicians of various styles – from San Francisco’s psychedelic crowd to the U.K. blues bunch – looked to the group as standard bearers of a new sound.
-Butterfield and company were one of the first groups to play the Bay Area’s nascent ballroom scene, and once they performed in front of the area’s developing bands, the ante got upped to the ceiling for what was possible.
+As word on the Paul Butterfield Blues Band spread across America and England, musicians of various styles—from San Francisco’s psychedelic crowd to the U.K. blues bunch—looked to the group as standard bearers of a new sound.
+Butterfield and company were one of the first groups to play the Bay Area’s nascent ballroom scene, and, once they performed in front of the area’s developing bands, the ante was upped to the ceiling.
 Michael Bloomfield and Elvin Bishop’s guitar excursions on songs like “East-West” would sometimes last half an hour, and include the entire history of American music and then some.

 Michael Bloomfield became one of the era’s first electric-guitar heroes, right there with Eric Clapton in terms of taking blues guitar to a new level.
 The gunpowder in the band’s equation, Bloomfield was a musician who saw no boundaries, only possibilities, and approached songs like they were vessels to be filled with his hugely impressionistic soundscapes.
 Joining the group for its first recording sessions, Bloomfield fit seamlessly with original guitarist Elvin Bishop, and together they built a sound perfect for Butterfield’s vocals and harmonica.

-Paul Butterfield, born in Chicago in 1942, grew up in that city’s Hyde Park, close to blues clubs like Pepper’s and Theresa’s – where urban blues had taken hold in one of the largest black neighborhoods in the country.
-And while Butterfield might have started his musical pursuits on classical flute and then guitar, the young man found his lifetime calling when he first picked up a Hohner harmonica.
+Paul Butterfield, born in Chicago in 1942, grew up in that city’s Hyde Park, close to blues clubs like Pepper’s and Theresa’s—where urban blues had taken hold in one of the largest black neighborhoods in the country.
+While Butterfield might have started his musical pursuits on classical flute and then guitar, the young man found his lifetime calling when he first picked up a Hohner harmonica.

-The musician’s good fortune was that he lived right next to the ghetto, and once he found his way into the clubs, the world of blues became his second home.
-Butterfield carried himself with enthusiasm, and was there to learn.
-Muddy Waters, Junior Wells, Little Walter, James Cotton, and others offered living lessons on how the blues should be played and how a bluesman should behave.
+Once Butterfield found his way into the clubs, the world of blues became his second home.
+He carried himself with enthusiasm, and was there to learn.
+Muddy Waters, Junior Wells, Little Walter, James Cotton and others offered living lessons on how the blues should be played and how a bluesman should behave.
 Butterfield drew on those early teachings for the rest of his life.

 If listeners were overwhelmed by Butterfield’s blues harp ability, once he started singing, he attained even further liftoff.
 As he grew older, his vocals deepened and became as much part of his calling card as his harmonica.
 In the early 1970s, he formed Better Days, and following that he made three solo albums.
 When he died in 1987 in North Hollywood, it signaled for many the end of an era.

 Michael Bloomfield was the son of a wealthy family on Chicago’s North Side.
-But he too rebelled against the life he’d been born into.
+But he too rebelled against the life he was born into.
 Venturing into South Side and West Side clubs, Bloomfield became a first-class blues player almost instantaneously.
 Early recordings before he joined the Butterfield Blues Band reveal a man on a mission, with the fire of a true believer.
-Though Bloomfield stayed in the Butterfield band for only two albums, they were two of the most influential releases of the 60s.
-The second, East-West, is still credited for introducing improvisatory elements of Eastern music and mysticism into the rock palette, not to mention taking Nat Adderley’s jazz standard “Work Song” and showing how guitars and harmonica could make that song into a new anthem.
+Though Bloomfield stayed in the Butterfield band for only two albums, they were two of the most influential releases of the sixties.
+The second, East-West (1966), is still credited for introducing improvisatory elements of Eastern music and mysticism into the rock palette, not to mention taking Nat Adderley’s jazz standard “Work Song” and showing how guitars and harmonica could make it into an anthem.
 After Bloomfield left the Butterfield band, he formed the Electric Flag.
 But after a promising start, he retreated into a life of near obscurity, dying in 1981 in San Francisco.
 Like Butterfield, his legend continues to grow as listeners discover just what an original approach Bloomfield always had.